- 10 ways you can act today to care for creation

 I believe that one hundred years from now, our great-grandchildren will look at all we knew about climate change and environmental degradation and ask: why didn’t you care?

 We do care.
 One of Peace’s core values is “we promote love and justice for all of God’s creation.”
 Our church already has taken many steps to curb our use of energy (programmable thermostats, LED lights, automatic light switches).
 We have planted native trees and turned much of our property into gardens.
-The time is ripe, however, to come together and ask ourselves and our God, what more can we do?
+We are not done.
+We plan to install energy efficient HVAC system, install solar panels and turn more of our property into garden.

 “Even if I knew the world were going to go to pieces tomorrow, today I would plant a tree.”